Where did Gainstorming Come From?

 Who Is Yvonne Wilcox?

-At the start of the Gainstorming journey in 2010, Yvonne had spent 23 years working in the fields of visual communication, product development, and marketing – in Australia, USA, and the UK.
+At the start of the Gainstorming journey in 2010, Yvonne had spent 23 years working in the fields of visual communication, product development, and marketing – in Australia and the USA.
 The desire to find a technique for consistent, high performance collaboration was born after holding a 10-year position as in-house Creative Director for a US-based international multimedia training company, working with a diverse set of teams and individuals.
-Yvonne is originally from Australia, and now lives in Southwestern Colorado with her husband and their daughter.
+Yvonne is originally from Australia, and now lives in Washington state, USA.

 How Do I Start Gainstorming?

 Right now, you can start to use the Gainstorming model through live facilitation sessions directly with its founder, Yvonne Wilcox.
 For organizations seeking to adopt a Gainstorming culture, on-site training ranges from two-day workshops to 12-week tailored adoption programs.
-A remote-learning curriculum is currently in production to provide online training for those seeking official certification (due for release in late 2017).
+A remote-learning curriculum is currently in production to provide online training.